ibm-cloud-docs/vpc/file_storage_vpc_monitoring_sysdig.md

    {: important}

 1. Choose your pricing plan.
 Pricing plan details are explained in the selection window.
 Select the plan that best meets your requirements.
 1. Provide a unique service name for your instance.
 The name can be any name that you want.
-The name has no impact on functionality.

    Do not give multiple monitoring instances the same name.
    {: important}